I used to be a teacher. Then I realized I would probably die of some stress-related ailment if I didn't quit.

-Little did I know that I would be entering a climate where I would be bullied by school leaders instead of getting supported, being threatened and never complimented.
+Little did I know that I would be entering a climate where I would be bullied by school leaders instead of being supported, and that I'd be threatened and never complimented.
 Even new teachers who are learning and sometimes making mistakes need positive encouragement.
 One of the worst examples of lack of support and even racism was when a school leader said to me, "Get to know the kids more.
 Eat lunch with them.
 Find out what bands they like.
-Show them that you are more than just a white teacher from Suburbia."
+Show them that you are more than just a white teacher from suburbia."

 The first year was understandably challenging.
 I will go through some of the worst events some other time.
 Suffice it to say it was a fight.
 But I always built myself up by telling myself that the first year is always the worst.
 As it turns out, my fifth year was the worst and it was the one that made me terminate my teaching career for good.

 I will not tell you the whole story now.
 But I will say this.
 Charter schools do not have unions.
-This is very good for the Charter Schools, but very bad for the teachers.
+This is very good for charter schools, but it's very bad for teachers.
 Many do argue, understandably, that if schools don't have unions, teachers have to do their jobs well without complaining and be competent enough to handle it.
 A union, as some may say, is an enabling crutch that allows teachers to be lazy.
-When Charter Schools catch wind of teachers mentioning that word, it becomes a witch hunt, with various people throughout the school trying to catch the union agitator and cut off their head.
+When charter schools catch wind of teachers mentioning that word, it becomes a witch hunt, with various people throughout the school trying to catch the union agitator and cut off their head.

-Realistically, Charter Schools will frequently give teachers a workload that surpasses what a union would allow.
+Realistically, charter schools will frequently give teachers a workload that surpasses what a union would allow.
 The reason why my career ended, quite frankly, was that although I was experienced and in my fifth year, having been challenged and meeting each challenge, the powers that be decided I needed even more challenges.
-I had to teach three separate grades, one of which I was not licensed for, and I had to submit fifteen scripted lesson plans by end of business every Friday.
+I had to teach three separate grades, one of which I was not licensed for, and I had to submit 15 scripted lesson plans by end of business every Friday.
 If parents did not like something, they would call the principal directly and the principal would come to me and warn me that this was a problem that needed to be fixed.
 My writing assignments were also micromanaged.
-I had been taught to teach students how to write DBQ and Thematic-type essays to help kids pass the essay portion on Regents exams, but the school had its own prescribed way of teaching writing that was badly communicated to me since my previous background had been in high school and not middle school.
-I never received the proper guidance and support in learning their ELA methods and was frustrated because I already knew what I was doing in terms of teaching writing and adding literacy to Social Studes.
-Before that time I had never had anyone tell me my methods were bad before this teaching gig , and in my previous schools I was praised for doing it well.
+I had been taught to teach students how to write DBQ and thematic-type essays to help kids pass the essay portion on Regents exams, but the school had its own prescribed way of teaching writing that was badly communicated to me since my previous background had been in high school and not middle school.
+I never received the proper guidance and support in learning their ELA methods and was frustrated because I already knew what I was doing in terms of teaching writing and adding literacy to social studies.
+Before that time I had never had anyone tell me my methods were bad before this teaching gig, and in my previous schools I was praised for doing it well.

 Since the beginning of the year, I had a bad feeling about the job.
 From the first day when a school leader scolded me for not "tracking the speaker" (jargon for looking at the person who is talking), from the extra class I hadn't expected to teach, to being subjected to leaders who gave me nothing but obstacles, to the ever-changing screwed up schedules and terrible class period transitions, horrible discipline and not enough planning time during the day to plan for three separate grades a day.
 I tried as hard as I could.
 I worked my butt off.
 I enjoyed a number of the kids and some of them liked me.
 I tried to do group projects.
 The kids usually knew their learning objective because I told them what it was and often had them fill out Exit Tickets.
 My lesson plans indicated how I would assist students with special needs.
 They were scripted (more or less-I kind of gave up on that because it was too time-consuming).
 I had a hunch I would be laid off when I would send in the lesson plans and stopped getting any feedback, acknowledgement or response.